readthedocs/readthedocs.org/docs/user/intro/import-guide.rst

    Using a configuration file :doc:`is required from September 2023 <rtd-blog:migrate-configuration-v2>`.

 It is also important to note that the default version of Sphinx is ``v1.8.5``.
-We recommend to set the version your project uses :doc:`explicitily with pinned dependencies </guides/reproducible-builds>`.
+We recommend to set the version your project uses :doc:`explicitly with pinned dependencies </guides/reproducible-builds>`.

 Read the Docs will host multiple versions of your code.
 You can read more about how to use this well on our :doc:`/versions` page.